NYU Stern Policies

 The policy below will be in effect only after the add/drop period.

 Without mandatory attendance, attendance is often below 50%.
-Therefore, though I dislike doing this, I penalize absences.
+Therefore, though we dislike doing this, we penalize absences.
 If you anticipate being absent for good reasons, please email me well in advance.
-Please enter "Excused" on the attendance sheet described below to avoid the penalty if I approve.
+Please enter "Excused" on the attendance sheet described below to avoid the penalty if approved.
 If you miss a class due to emergencies and cannot tell me in advance, do not panic.
 Take care of the emergency first, and then email me.
-I will permit you to change the "Absent" to "Excused."
+We will permit you to change the "Absent" to "Excused."
 But if you miss a class without a valid reason, there is a penalty, as stated below.

 For sections meeting in 150-190 minute sessions, you will lose one grade (A to A-, A- to B+, B+ to B, B to B-, and so on) for EVERY missed session unless you were explicitly excused via email.
 Thus, if you miss two class sessions, you will lose two grades, and so on.